-Perspex screens are installed in a designated visitor room in each home.
+Perspex screens are installed in a designated visitor room in each home and these rooms can be used without the need for an LFD rapid test.
 Visitors will access the room via an external door, whilst the resident will enter through an internal door.
 On the visitor side, screens and all hard surfaces will be thoroughly cleaned between each visit.
-Seating will be available on either side of the screen and visitors can replace their PPE face mask with a clear plastic visor whilst they are in the room if they wish
+Seating will be available on either side of the screen and visitors can remove their PPE face mask whilst they are in the room if they wish.

 Whilst we need to keep this type of visit to a minimum, for residents who are unable to leave their rooms we are able to facilitate room visits.
-A negative LFD rapid test result will be required, PPE must be worn, and social distancing requirements apply.
+A same day negative LFD rapid test result will be required, PPE will be worn, and social distancing guidance will apply.

 - Contact the homes Administrator to book visits in advance

-- Refrain from attempting to book visits which are more frequent than agreed, or longer than 30 minutes duration, unless there are special circumstances (which will be known by, and have been agreed with, the team)
+- Refrain from attempting to book visits which are more frequent or longer than agreed

-- Comply with requirements regarding the maximum number of constant visitors
+- Comply with requirements regarding the maximum number of close contact visitors

 - Be free of any COVID-19 symptoms on the day of their visit and for at least 14 days previously